dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 > length of instructions.
 Therefore they cause an additional penalty of three cycles per LCP during length
 > decoding.

-The uops cache structure significantly differs from what we have in the standard instruction/data cache.
+The uops cache structure significantly differs from what we have in the standard instruction/data caches.
 IAOM provides some details about its internal organization and there are 3 important aspects to understand:

  - uops cache consists of 32 sets each of which contains 8 ways.
 Each way in turn can hold up to 6 micro-ops allowing up to 1536 micro-ops to be cached in total.